alphonse92/vplplusplus_api/readme.md

 # Configuration

-The configuration is made by enviroment variables.
+The way to configure the API is environment variables.
 However if you dont want to use enviroment variables you can choose by config file.

-The folder `config/env` contains the folders that will be used by environmet.
+The folder `config/env` contains the folders that will be used by environment.
 Each folder inside matchs with the environment name.
 For example, the folder `config/env/custom` matchs with the enviroment called `custom`.

 The api will try to read the file `index.js`.